Thursday, December 13, 2012

 • Water

-• THE QUANTITY OF WASHED BEANS IN THE BUCKET WAS USED FOR BOTH AKARA AND MOI MOI.
+• NOTE: THE QUANTITY OF WASHED BEANS IN THE BUCKET WAS USED FOR BOTH AKARA AND MOI MOI.
 This recipe is for the akara balls quantity alone.
 The moi moi pictures will come later, they are still cooling off.

 Dear Diary,

 Making this meal took more time than usual.
 I learnt long ago that to enjoy my kitchen in Nigeria, I need both electrical and manual appliances, so, they can never take me unawares.
-This time, NEPA struck and then generators refused to start all at the same time.
-The frustration made me unwrap my manual grinder and we set to work.
-It didn't take as long as I expected though, because the grinding was not repeated.
-This quantity of beans was used for moi moi, the excess preserved in the fridge and used the next morning for making akara.
-Using a blender makes cooking time very short and more fun.
+This time, NEPA (ELECTRICITY) struck and then generator refused to start all at the same time.

-STEPS FOR MAKING AKARA BALLS:
+STEPS FOR MAKING GOOD AKARA BALLS AT HOME:

 1. The washed beans is grinded together with onions, pepper crayfish and some water.
 If using a manual grinder, there is no need for water until after grinding.